chrisbues/web-pub/docs/M365/Fresh Tenant Setup.md

 4. For triggering events, choose `User performs an exfiltration activity`
 5. For thresholds, choose `Apply built-in thresholds.`
 6. For indicators, leave the default ones checked.

+!!!
+Warning "Work in Progress"
+    This section is not complete.